Fire up your performance with the call centre Jackpot Game

 The Mystery Prizes were all in identical bags, stapled shut and lined up on my desk.

-Throughout the month, the Jackpot game generated excellent discussion between our team.
+Throughout the month, the call centre Jackpot game generated excellent discussion between our team.

 It was something we could all talk about, in person and over email, that was not overtly about targets.
 Each individual was in charge of their own involvement.